richardlaugesen/ruvpy/README.md

 ### Utility functions

 The RUV method has a foundation in Expected Utility Theory and as such requires a Utility function to be specified by the user.
 This maps an outcome from the economic model to decision-maker utility.
-Any custom function can be provided, and the following standard damage functions are implemented in the library:
+Any custom function can be provided, and the following utility functions are implemented in the library:

 - Exponential utility
 - Isoelastic utility